This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Press the dough into the pie plate so that there are no air bubbles.
 If too much dough is overhanging, use scissors to trim it, but try to leave an inch or so of dough overhanging.
 If there are places along the edge where it seems there is not enough dough, work the trimmings into those other places.
 Place the pie plate with the prepared dough back in the refrigerator.

-top view of pie dough just placed into pie dish
+top view of pie dough just placed into pie dish.

 Once you get the pie dough into the pie dish, press it against the dish to make sure there are no air bubbles.
 If too much is overhanging on the sides, trim it with scissors so that there is approximately a 1 inch overhang.
 Use the scraps to fill in any areas where there is not enough dough.
-(The dark specks in the dough are the vanilla seeds.
-Dreamy!!!)

-side view of pie dough in pie plate showing that the overhand was tucked into the pie dish
+side view of pie dough in pie plate showing that the overhand was tucked into the pie dish.

 Fold the overhang of dough inside the pie dish so that it is seamless and is about half an inch above the pie plate.

-side view of pie dough in pie plate showing that the overhand was tucked into the pie dish with some scraps on the side
+side view of pie dough in pie plate showing that the overhand was tucked into the pie dish with some scraps on the side.

 How to Make the Cherry Pie Filling